utahjohnnymontana/DVD-Rip-Prep/README.md

 installed.

-This is way more complicated than it was originally, has overall poor error handling, and not much in the way of sanity checking, so it is pertty fragile.
+This is way more complicated than it was originally, has overall poor error handling, and not much in the way of sanity checking, so it is pretty fragile.
 If you give it anything unexpected, it is likely to break in a fairly ugly fashion.
 Don't expect too much.
 Any kind of feedback is welcome.
 I will do my best to fix problems, but this is just a little hobby project for me, so it